Retaking the Exam

 IMPORTANT MESSAGE

-All candidates who had failed the exam as of December 31, 2019, will, as of 2020, have to retake the exam with unconsolidated marks.
-If they fail again, they can subsequently retake the exam with consolidated marks, unless major changes have been made to the exam in their trade.
-In this case, they will have to retake the exam with unconsolidated marks.
+It is to the benefit of all candidates to retake the exam with consolidated marks unless major changes have been made to the exam for their trade since they last took the exam.
+If this has happened, they will have to retake the exam with unconsolidated marks.

 Retaking the exam with consolidated marks